 In his review of "Girl On Fire", he says "I haven't had to deal with this many girls on fire since I accidentally set the"...
 We never hear the end of the sentence as he gets distracted by what's going on in the video.

 Reality Subtext: In-Universe, The Nostalgia Chick obsessively stalks Todd and he's barely aware that she exists.
-In real life, Todd and Lindsay are not only dating but they're descibed by their co-reviwers as "a sickeningly adorable couple".
+In real life, Todd and Lindsay were not only dating but they were described by their co-reviewers as "a sickeningly adorable couple".

 His "Finish the Rhyme" segment, though it hasn't seen use for a while.